ikuo-suyama/gwt/shell-integration/README.md

 ## How It Works

-The shell function wraps the `gwt` command and:
+The shell function intelligently wraps the `gwt` command:

+**For `gwt switch <path>` (with path argument):**
 1. Captures the output of the command
-2. Checks if it's a `switch` command that succeeded
+2. Checks if it's a valid directory path
-3. If the output is a valid directory path, changes to that directory
+3. Changes to that directory
-4. Otherwise, displays the output normally
+4. Displays confirmation message

+**For `gwt switch` (no path, interactive):**
+- Runs the command normally without capturing output
+- Allows inquirer prompts to work correctly
+- After selection, the path is output and captured

+**For all other commands:**
+- Runs normally without output capture
+- Full interactive support (prompts, colors, etc.)

-This allows `gwt switch` to actually change your shell's current directory, which a standalone binary cannot do.
+This allows `gwt switch` to change your shell's current directory while maintaining full support for interactive prompts.

 ## Reload Shell